2018-19 Best Hospitals Specialty Rankings

-Selection was originally determined by membership status in the National Association of Children’s Hospitals and Related Institutions, or NACHRI, now called the Children’s Hospital Association, or by nomination from teams of expert advisers.
+Selection was originally determined by membership status in the National Association of Children’s Hospitals and Related Institutions, or NACHRI, now renamed the Children’s Hospital Association, or by nomination from teams of expert advisers.
 A hospital also can request to be considered.
 U.S. News makes such decisions not only on a hospital’s willingness to engage in public reporting but also on the size and scope of its pediatric program.
 Of approximately 200 hospitals U.S. News invites to participate in the survey each year, about a quarter of the hospitals are freestanding pediatric-focused facilities.
 Most of the others are pediatric departments within larger full-service hospitals and are so large that the department functions almost like its own hospital within a hospital — with its own staff, operating rooms and support services.

 Are there changes from last year?

 Year to year, there are always changes — we constantly try to improve our methodology.
 Our approach is conservative, however, since any alterations in our analysis affect not only the new rankings but the ability to compare them with previous results.
-Some of this year’s changes were highlighted in a U.S. News blog post published shortly before the rankings were released.

 How does U.S. News decide what changes to make to the methodology?